July 2009 Ürümqi riots: Casualties and damage

 During the first hours of the rioting, state media only reported that three people had been killed.
-The number rose sharply, though, after the first night's rioting; at midday on Monday, 6 July, Xinhua announced that 129 people had died.
-In the following days the death toll reported by various government sources (including Xinhua and party officials) gradually grew, with the last official update on 18 July placing the tally at 197 dead, 1,721 injured.
+The number rose sharply, though, after the first night's rioting; at midday on 6 July, Xinhua announced that 129 people had died.
+In the following days the death toll reported by various government sources (including Xinhua and party officials) gradually grew, with the last official update on 18 July placing the tally at 197 dead and 1,721 injured.
 The World Uyghur Congress has claimed that the death toll was around 600.

 Xinhua did not immediately disclose the ethnic breakdown of the dead, but journalists from The Times and The Daily Telegraph reported that most of the victims appeared to have been Han.
 For instance, on 10 July Xinhua stated that 137 of the dead (out of the total of 184 that was being reported at that time) were Han, 46 Uyghur, and 1 Hui.
 There were casualties among the rioters as well; for example, according to official accounts, a group of 12 rioters attacking civilians were shot by police.
 In the months following the riots, the government maintained that the majority of casualties were Han and hospitals said that two-thirds of the injured were Han, although the World Uyghur Congress claims that many Uyghurs were killed as well.
 According to the official count released by the Chinese government in August 2009, 134 of the 156 civilian victims were Han, 11 Hui, 10 Uyghur, and 1 Manchu.
 Uyghur advocates continue to question these figures, saying that the number of ethnic Uyghurs remains understated.
 Nevertheless, third-party sources confirm that most of the casualties were Han Chinese.
 Xinhua News Agency reported that 627 vehicles and 633 constructions were damaged.

 The Ürümqi municipal government initially announced that it would pay ¥200,000 as compensation, plus another ¥10,000 as "funeral expense" for every "innocent death" caused by the riot.
 The compensation was later doubled to ¥420,000 per death.
 Mayor Jirla Isamuddin estimated that the compensations would cost at least ¥100 million.